hashicorp/vault/website/source/docs/auth/approle.html.md

 <dl class="api">
   <dt>Description</dt>
   <dd>
-  Create a new AppRole or update an existing AppRole.
+  Creates a new AppRole or updates an existing AppRole.
 This endpoint supports both `create` and `update` capabilities.
+There can be one or more constraints enabled on the role.
+It is required to have at least one of them enabled while creating or updating a role.
   </dd>

   <dt>Method</dt>